eiffel-community/eiffel/eiffel-syntax-and-usage/event-design-guidelines.md

 ## Benefits and Implications

-By following the design guidelines the Eiffel protocol provides a language that gives producer and consumer a common way of understanding and describing the occurrences in the system by defining a contract between them.
+By following the design guidelines the Eiffel protocol provides a language that gives producers and consumers a common way of understanding and describing the occurrences in the system by defining a contract between them.

-Following the guidlines stated, they adress the following issues:
+Following the guidelines stated, they address the following issues:

-* __Protocol variants__: By using the protocol it gives the best possible conditions for a non-initiated event consumer to make sense of any given set of events.
+* __Protocol variants__: By using the protocol it gives the best possible conditions for a non-initiated event consumers to make sense of any given set of events.
-* __Inconsistency__: By providing clear explanations of each member for both producer and consumer it minimizes the risk for both data divergence and inconsistency.
+* __Inconsistency__: By providing clear explanations of each member for both producers and consumers it minimizes the risk for both data divergence and inconsistency.
-* __Coordination__: The Eiffel protocol minimizes coordination effort between producer and consumer by providing a well-defining a specification that the parties can use as a contract.
+* __Coordination__: The Eiffel protocol minimizes coordination effort between producers and consumers by providing a well-defining a specification that the parties can use as a contract.
 * __Context__: Following the protocol gives each data a clear context to which it belongs.